-Name Year County Age Division n:NoviceJunior Recipe Information Name of Recipe Recipes may be a: (All recipe cate gories compete against one another ·) Nutritious SnackSandwichSalad BreadMain DishFruit or Vegetable BeverageAppetizer Ineligible Recipes● Dessert Recipes● : Slow-Cooker/Instant Pot Recipes Recipes Containing Alcohol a list of all ingredients and directionHow much total time is n r Favorite Food recipe with your enough ons.
-Each contestant will receive a dineeded to prepare your dish from sta istrict recipe booklet. art to finish at the contest site? need to use at the contest site to p • prepare beforehand to save time? asure spices, or pre-cook ingredients covering, centerpiece, rec assume utensils, small app remember to double check ingredie ipe, menu and other items you will rolliances, ingredients and other forgoesponsibility as a contestant to bring need for the contest.
-Do not otten items will be available at the to prepare your dish; and how to set up your table entirely on your own.
+Name Year County Age Division: NoviceJunior Recipe Information Name of Recipe Recipes may be a: (All recipe categories of compete against one another) Nutritious SnackSandwichSalad BreadMain DishFruit or Vegetable BeverageAppetizer Ineligible Recipes• Dessert Recipes• Slow-Co ooker/Instant Pot Recipes • Recipes Containing Alcohol a list of all ingredients and directions.
+Each How much total time is needed to (Approximately 20 minutes to 1 h What appliances will you need to will you to prepare your dish from start to nour) o use at the contest site to prepa o finish at the contest site?
+What ingredients can you prepa (Chop vegetables, pre-measure s enu and other items you will need s, ingredients and other forgotten for the contest.
+Do not items will be available at the necessary items; to know how town.
+Remember to always